obriencj/koji-box/README.md

 ### Orch Service

-- `make logs-orch-service` - Show logs for Orch Service
+- `make logs-orch` - Show logs for Orch Service

 The Orch Service is a comprehensive resource management system that provides secure, container-based access control for Koji infrastructure resources.
 It includes: